Joberman/process_sat/README.txt

 			especially if any pixels span the
 			discontinuity.

+			Pixels with one ore more vertices with fill values coordinates are rejected

 			Makes several assumptions:
 			  - Polar discontinuities not encountered
 			  - Projection is NOT global